Connect with us

 Power is not guaranteed.
 A server that needs constant electricity must sit in a data centre with backup generators, not in a corner of the office.
 Applications must handle sudden shutdowns without corrupting data.

 Internet is not uniform.
 A platform serving Lagos and a rural community in Borno must work differently in each place.
 Urban users may have 4G.
-Rural users may have 2G when they have anything at all.
+Rural users run the risk of having 2G when they have anything at all.
 The platform must adapt.

 Mobile dominates.
 More Nigerians access the internet through phones than computers.
 A platform designed for desktop first will fail.
 Mobile first is not optional.